-If you are experiencing recurring swelling on your gums, especially one area in particular, you may have periodontal gum disease.
+If you are experiencing recurring swelling of your gums, especially one area in particular, you may have periodontal gum disease.
 Gum infections can be a sign of bigger problems and should never be ignored.
-One of the hallmarks of this disease is an acute periodontal or gum abscess which manifests as a swelling on the gum next to an affected tooth.
+One of the hallmarks of this disease is an acute periodontal or gum abscess which manifests as swelling on the gum next to an affected tooth.
 Symptoms vary in individuals from virtually no pain to being quite painful.
 Visually, the area of the gum is inflamed, enlarged and/or reddened.
-In addition, the tooth may be slightly tender to bite on, and could also be associated with a loosened tooth.
+In addition, the tooth may be slightly tender to bite on or could be associated with a loosened tooth.
 These symptoms do differ from a root, or nerve, abscess which originates from a root canal infection and is usually intensely painful.
 This pain tends to be more general in nature and not focused on a specific tooth.

 What Is a Periodontal Abscess?

 An abscess is the result of an underlying periodontal disease which has probably been present for some time.
 Once this abscess, literally a pus-filled sac, is present the disease is considered chronic and should be addressed immediately.
 Diseases such as diabetes or even a common cold or flu can precipitate an abscess as going through stressful periods or having underlying diseases can affect your immune system and lower your resistance.
 If you have an abscess, consult your dentist regarding treatment sooner than later.